 Housing & Meals

-You’ll begin your study abroad experience in Barcelona even before leaving home by participating in a CIEE online pre-departure orientation.
+You'll begin your study abroad experience in Santo Domingo even before leaving home by participating in a CIEE online pre-departure orientation.
 Meeting with students online, the resident director shares information about the program and site, highlighting issues that alumni have said are important, and giving you time to ask questions.
 The online orientation allows you to connect with others in the group, reflect on what you want to get out of the program, and learn what others in the group would like to accomplish.
-CIEE’s aim for the pre-departure orientation is simple: to help you understand more about the program, and to identify your objectives so that you arrive well-informed and return home having made significant progress towards your goals.
+CIEE’s aim for the pre-departure orientation is simple – to help you understand more about the program, and identify your objectives so that you arrive well-informed and return home having made significant progress towards your goals.

 Language of Instruction